BowDown097/innertube-qt/BUILD_INSTRUCTIONS.md

 Getting this working is incredibly simple on everything BUT Windows.
 Here's how to get this guy set up:

 ## Linux
-All you need is curl and Qt6 WebEngine.
+All you need is curl and Qt 5/6 WebEngine.
 On Arch-based distros, the packages for these, respectively, will be:
 - curl (there's no way you don't have this)
-- qt6-webengine
+- qt5-webengine / qt6-webengine (6 recommended)

 For other distros, just look up the equivalents.

 ## macOS
 You shouldn't have to do anything here at all.
-Just make sure you have curl and Qt6 WebEngine (the Homebrew version of Qt at least comes bundled with these).
+Just make sure you have curl and Qt WebEngine (the Homebrew version of Qt at least comes bundled with these).

 ## Windows
 **Gonna break you some bad news.
 If you have WebEngine enabled in this build, you can't use the MinGW version of Qt to build this.
 It does not support WebEngine.** With that out of the way, this is a pain in the ass to get set up on Windows, because of course it is.
 Good luck, soldier.